nsgrantham/ggdark/README.md

 Dark mode
 ---------

-`ggdark::darken` is not a ggplot2 theme.
-Rather, it acts on a ggplot2 theme and inverts its colors.
+`darken` acts on a ggplot2 theme and inverts its colors.
+It is not itself a ggplot2 theme.

 ``` r
 library(ggplot2)